 3. Design Laboratories

-Professionals, faculty and students from UF, Polytechnic and international institutions from Europe and Latin America will participate in the visioning process.
-The Labs will convene interdisciplinary expertise into integrated proposals.
-Stakeholders and public officials will be invited to actively participate.
-The Workshop results will be presented publicly for discussion.
+Professionals, faculty and students from UF, Polytechnic and international institutions from Europe and Latin America participated in the visioning process.
+The Labs convened interdisciplinary expertise into integrated proposals.
+Stakeholders and public officials were invited to actively participate.
+The Workshop results were presented publicly for discussion.

 Design Lab 1 – Transportation